Transitioning to online teaching

-The ISM has collated a selection of online learning resources from our corporate members and partners.
+The ISM has collated a selection of online music learning resources from our corporate members and partners.
 These include resources for primary, secondary and instrumental learning, as well as other useful resources.
-Many are free or discounted during the COVID-19 pandemic.
+Many are free or discounted.

 We hope you find these ideas helpful whether you are a music teacher, a parent home schooling children, or a learner looking for inspiration.

 BBC Ten Pieces has created Ten Pieces Tasters, which are simple, fun, creative activities for primary age children.
 The activities are easy to follow and do not require any specialist knowledge or equipment.
 Each activity is led by an artist or specialist in their field and offers different ways to get creative with classical music.